 In a pan, add oil and butter and saute onion till then turn light brown.
 This makes the dish taste a little sweet.
 Now add the ginger garlic paste and cook till the rawness disappears.

-Add the tomato puree on low to medium flame and cook till the oil separates.
+Add the tomato puree/paste on low to medium flame and cook till the oil separates.
 This should take 15 mins.

 Now add the remaining turmeric powder, cumin powder, kashmiri red chilli powder and cook everything for 5 minutes on medium flame.
 By now the chicken is grilled either in the oven or pan.
 Add it to the gravy.